Running Tests

 The runner's exclude

-parameter allows a regex pattern to be specified that excluded test files from the batch run.
-If a file name matches the regex pattern, it will be skipped.
+parameter allows a shell glob pattern to be specified that excluded test files from the batch run.
+If a file name matches the pattern, it will be skipped.

 TestBench::Run.('test/automated',